Nevenall/sufficient-reason/System/Working_Magick.md

 ### Meta-magick

-  Some sphere components extend the possibilities of your feat instead of directly relating to your effect and we refer to these as meta-magick.
-The two most common are Correspondence to target your feat and Prime to extend the duration of it.
+  Some spheres extend the possibilities of your work instead of directly relating to your effect and we refer to these as meta-magick.
+The two most common are Correspondence to target your working and Prime to extend the duration of it.

   Meta-magick components are not required, but they are always separate sphere components.

 #### Targeting

-  By default a feat is localized to you and your immediate environment, but by adding a Correspondence component  it can reach a distant target or location.
-With the addition of Spirit your feat can reach into other worlds as well.
+  By default a working is localized to you and your immediate environment, but by adding a Correspondence component  it can reach a distant target or location.
+With the addition of Spirit your working can reach into other worlds as well.

   Targeting with Correspondence can be a matter of distance or, reaching a target through something closely related to them.

   > The use of a "lock of hair" is a classic example of relational Correspondence from the practice of Witchcraft.

+##### Targeting by Range

   Range targeting allows for vast distances but even if you have the ability to target anywhere on earth you must be able to identify a particular target.
 This can be done with line of sight unaided by mundane effects such as cameras or telescopes (mystick effects that match your focus may help), or by knowing in great detail where your target is at this exact moment.
 Without one of those things, you will need to use relational targeting instead.

+##### Targeting by Relation

-  With relational targeting you must possess something with a relation to your target which you'll use to channel your feat at your target.
+  With relational targeting you must possess a thing that has some strong connection to your target which you'll use to channel your magick at them.

   Dice    | Range (Correspondence)         | Relation (Correspondence)
   -------:|:-------------------------------|:--------------------------